jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 Technically, the Clearing Fund is not public debt and is an supra-national institution by itself, similar to the World Trade Organization.  -->

 <!--  as an alternative to the money-based one.   -->

+In a future post, we will explain how Pool Clearing could have been used to unify Hongkong, Taiwan, and China peacefully without the needing to go through the current tensions.